dicengine/dice/doc/doxygen/DICe_Tutorial.md

 This tutorial walks the user through several simple examples using DICe to do the following

-- Track parts inside a mechansm filmed with high speed video
+- Track parts inside a mechanism filmed with high speed video

 - Track objects in an image sequence that become obstructed